-The Louisiana Funeral Directors Association (LFDA) promotes integrity in the funeral service industry through education, legislation, networking and communications.
+The Louisiana Funeral Directors Association (LFDA) promotes integrity in funeral service through education, legislation, networking, and communications.

 What is LFDA?

 The Louisiana Funeral Directors Association was formed in 1918 by unlicensed undertakers who met to create a full-fledged profession from a group of tradespeople.
 These individuals are linked to today's accredited funeral directors by a common desire to serve and to constantly improve the quality of service we provide.

 The ideas that the association was built upon years ago, that elevated us to respected professionals, are still the basis for our association today.
 As an association, we have become a strong voice on both state and national legislative issues because of our willingness to strive for a higher degree of professionalism.